 To replace the items in the portfolio, select each portfolio image and replace it with your own.
 You can also add links and customize the styling of the images.
 Click Save.

 Next, we’ll tackle adding some additional content – specifically an About Me section.

 6. Build an About Me section

 We’re already making great headway into our portfolio, but we still need to flesh things out.
 An excellent way to do that is to provide your visitors with some insight into who you are – for example, the key facts employers would love to know about you.
-To do that, we’re going to use Zerif Pro to divide all of the information into digestible bites:
+To do that, we’re going to use Neve FSE to divide all of the information into digestible bites.

 Now let’s see how the finished product looks:

 Looking good!
 We’re getting pretty close to the end; now it’s time to deal with the last big section of our portfolio site on WordPress – the contact form.

 Now that you’ve reeled in employers, it’s time to get them to contact you.
 Sure – you could just drop your email in there, but a contact form looks much more professional.
 Here’s how to do it.